19hours/sg-statutes/Acts/Children and Young Persons Act.md

 (b) procures or attempts to procure the commission of any obscene or indecent act by any child or young person,

-shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 2 years or to both and, in the case of a second or subsequent conviction, to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 4 years or to both.
+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 5 years or to both and, in the case of a second or subsequent conviction, to a fine not exceeding $20,000 or to imprisonment for a term not exceeding 7 years or to both.

+[3/2011 wef 20/07/2011]

 [51/2007 wef 01/02/2008]

 ### Protector’s power to obtain information

+8\.—(1) Where a protector —

+(a) has reasonable grounds to believe that a relevant offence has been, is being or will be committed against any child or young person or that any child or young person is in need of care or protection; and

-8\.—(1) Where a protector has reason to believe that any person can furnish any information regarding the commission of any relevant offence in respect of a child or young person, the protector may, by order in writing —
+(b) has reason to believe that any person can —

+(i) furnish any information regarding the commission of any relevant offence in respect of a child or young person; or

+(ii) furnish any information which will assist him in ascertaining whether a child or young person is in need of care or protection,

+the protector may exercise the powers conferred under subsection (1A).

+[3/2011 wef 20/07/2011]

+(1A) The protector may, by order in writing —

-(a) require that person to furnish such information to the protector in writing within such time as may be specified by the protector; or
+(a) require the person referred to in subsection (1)(b)(i) or (ii) to furnish such information to the protector in writing within such time as may be specified by the protector; or

-(b) require that person to appear before and furnish such information to the protector at such time and place as may be specified by the protector.
+(b) require such person to appear before and furnish such information to the protector at such time and place as may be specified by the protector.

+[3/2011 wef 20/07/2011]

+(2) The person referred to in subsection (1A)(b) shall be bound, as the case may be, to furnish the required information in writing or to attend before the protector and answer truthfully and to the best of his ability any question concerning the offence.

+[3/2011 wef 20/07/2011]

 [20/2001]

-(2) The person referred to in subsection (1) shall be bound, as the case may be, to furnish the required information in writing or to attend before the protector and answer truthfully and to the best of his ability any question concerning the offence.

 [7

-[20/2001]

-### Power to remove child or young person to place of safety, etc.
+### Power to order child or young person to be produced for assessment or treatment, etc.

-9\.—(1) Where the Director, a protector or a police officer not below the rank of sergeant is satisfied on reasonable grounds that a child or young person is in need of care or protection, the Director, protector or police officer may —
+8A\.—(1) Where the Director, a protector or a police officer is satisfied on reasonable grounds that a child or young person is in need of care or protection, the Director, protector or police officer may by notice in writing order any person to —

+(a) produce the child or young person before the Director, protector or police officer at a specified time and place; or

+(b) produce the child or young person before a registered medical practitioner, a psychologist or an approved welfare officer for an assessment or for any medical or other treatment as may be necessary,

+following which the Director, protector or police officer may, if he thinks necessary, remove the child or young person and commit the child or young person to a place of temporary care and protection or to the care of a fit person until the child or young person can be brought before a Juvenile Court to be dealt with under section 49.

+(2) For the purposes of this section and sections 9 and 9A, a reference to a police officer is a reference to a police officer not below the rank of sergeant.

+[3/2011 wef 20/07/2011]

+### Power to remove child or young person to place of temporary care and protection, etc.

-(a) without warrant and with such assistance and by such force as is necessary, by day or by night enter any premises in which the child or young person is to be found and —
+9\.—(1) Where the Director, a protector or a police officer is satisfied on reasonable grounds that a child or young person is in need of care or protection, the Director, protector or police officer may without warrant and with such assistance and by such force as is necessary, by day or by night enter any place in which the child or young person is to be found and —

-(i) remove the child or young person and commit him to a place of safety until he can be brought before a Juvenile Court to be dealt with under section 49; or
+(a) remove the child or young person and commit him to a place of temporary care and protection or to the care of a fit person until the child or young person can be brought before a Juvenile Court to be dealt with under section 49; or

-(ii) remove the child or young person and, before committing him to a place of safety under sub-paragraph (i), present the child or young person before a registered medical practitioner or an approved welfare officer for an assessment or for any medical or other treatment as may appear to be necessary; or
+(b) remove the child or young person and, before committing him to a place of temporary care and protection or to the care of a fit person under paragraph (a), present the child or young person before a registered medical practitioner, a psychologist or an approved welfare officer for an assessment or for any medical or other treatment as may be necessary.

-(b) by notice in writing order the parent or guardian of the child or young person to —
+[3/2011 wef 20/07/2011]

+(2) Subject to subsection (3), every child or young person who is removed by the Director, a protector or a police officer under section 8A or this section shall, unless he is sooner returned to the custody of his parent or guardian, be brought before a Juvenile Court within 3 working days from the date of his being so removed in order that he may be dealt with under section 49.

+[3/2011 wef 20/07/2011]

-(i) produce the child or young person before the Director, protector or police officer at a specified time and place; or
+(3) If for any reason it is not possible for the child or young person to be brought before a Juvenile Court within the time specified in subsection (2) —

-(ii) produce the child or young person before a registered medical practitioner or an approved welfare officer for an assessment or for any medical or other treatment as may be necessary,

-following which the Director, protector or police officer may, if he thinks necessary, remove the child or young person and commit him to a place of safety until he can be brought before a Juvenile Court to be dealt with under section 49.
+(a) the Director, protector or police officer (as the case may be) who removed the child or young person under subsection (1) shall, within 3 working days from the date of the removal of the child or young person, inform the Juvenile Court of the removal and the reason for which it is not possible to comply with subsection (2); and

-[20/2001]
+(b) the Juvenile Court may make such order as the circumstances may admit and require in relation to the custody, charge and care of the child or young person until such time as the child or young person may be brought before the Juvenile Court.

+[3/2011 wef 20/07/2011]

+(4) Where the Director or a protector is of the view that any contact or access between the child or young person removed under subsection (1) and any other person is not in the best interests of the child or young person, the Director or protector may order that —

+(a) the other person concerned shall not make any contact or have access to the child or young person during the period before the child or young person is brought before the Juvenile Court under subsection (2); or

+(b) the other person concerned may only have contact or access to the child or young person subject to such conditions as the Director or protector may impose.

+[3/2011 wef 20/07/2011]

+### Assessment, examination and treatment of child or young person, etc.

-(2) A registered medical practitioner to whom a child or young person is brought under subsection (1)(a)(ii) or (b)(ii) —
+9A\.—(1) A registered medical practitioner, a psychologist or an approved welfare officer to whom a child or young person is brought under section 8A or 9 —

-(a) shall conduct the requisite assessment of the child or young person and report his assessment to the Director, protector or police officer, as the case may be; and
+(a) shall conduct the requisite assessment of the child or young person and report his assessment to the Director, protector or police officer, as the case may be, who presented the child or young person for assessment; and

 (b) may, with the consent of the parent or guardian of the child or young person or, if such consent cannot be obtained or if there is immediate risk to the health of the child or young person, with the authorisation of the Director, protector or police officer —